Shubham-raj-ai/St-mary-s-english-school/README.md

 # St-mary-s-english-school
-Tis website is design and developed by techie_31
+This website is design and developed by techie_31
+To visit tis website click on :- https://techie-31.github.io/school_website/